qwang98/PyChiquito/README.md

-# THIS REPOSTITORY HAS NOW BEEN MERGED TO THE PSE CHIQUITO REPOSITORY UNDER https://github.com/privacy-scaling-explorations/chiquito/tree/main/src/frontend/python
+# This repository has now been fully merged to the PSE Chiquito repository under: https://github.com/privacy-scaling-explorations/chiquito/tree/main/src/frontend/python
-# ALL FUTURE DEVELOPMENTS WILL HAPPEN THERE
+# All future developments will happen there

 # Quick Start